Porco-Rosso/Lipstick-on-a-Pig/README.md

 Simple MOTD using golang and [Lipgloss](https://github.com/charmbracelet/lipgloss) by [Charm©](https://charm.sh/)

 I use it to get basic information when I log in to my many containers and VMs.
 Should work on any modern version of Mac, Debian and probably other linux distros.
-Looks pretty.
+First time programming in go, but at least it Looks pretty!

+Pull requests welcome!

 ## Install